cabogie/UnityAudioExample/README.md

 At their most basic, GameObjects have a Transform which is their position, rotation, and scale.

+To create a component, create a c sharp script and extend MonoBehaviour.
+MonoBehaviours can access anything on the game object, and can also implement built in methods like update, awake, etc which are called at different times in the loop.
+OnAudioFilterRead is part of MonoBehaviour too I think.

+NOTE: unity is a little peculiar about file and class naming for components.
+So usually try to keep the file name and class name the same for components that you want to use in the editor.
+If you want to rename a script, try to do it in the Unity editor cuz it's easy to break the component links (like it'll say missing component or something if you rename a file in vscode or whatever).

+I think it might be less weird if it's a component you'll only add via script, so like if you have a hidden helper component you add to a gameobject at runtime or something.
+I haven't built / exported a project yet tho so idk what implications there are in that.

 # Rendering
 Unity has multiple render pipelines, and I setup the project using URP (Universal Render Pipeline).